Jisr ash-Shughur

 Jisr ash-Shughūr (جِسْرُ ٱلشُّغُورِ, [dʒɪsr aʃ.ʃuˈɣuːr], also rendered as Jisser ash-Shughour and other spellings), known in antiquity as Seleucobelus (Σελευκόβηλος), is a city in the Idlib Governorate in northwestern Syria.
-Situated at an altitude of 170 m above sea level on the Orontes river, the city was inhabited by 44,322 people as of 2010.
-The inhabitants are mostly Sunni Muslims, with a significant Christian minority, mostly Greek Orthodox.
+Situated at an altitude of 170 m above sea level on the Orontes river.
+The city was the headquarters of the Turkistan Islamic Party in Syria during the civil war.

 History

 Jisr ash-Shughūr has long been an important stopping point on trade routes.
 It is situated on the main route between Latakia, which is 75 km to the west, and Aleppo, which is 104 km to the east.
 Located in the rich alluvial plain of the Ghab valley on the eastern side of the an-Nusayriyah Mountains (also known as Jebel Ansariye), the area has been continuously inhabited for over 10,000 years.
 The ancient city of Qarqar is thought to have been situated some 7 km south of the modern town, which was established in Hellenistic times as the city of Seleucia ad Belum.
 The Romans called it Niaccuba and built a stone bridge there across the Orontes.
 During the Crusader era, there was Chastel Rugia to the east, and another two castles, "Qalat ash-Shughr" and "Bakās", which formed the complex of ash-Shughr and Bakās to the northwest of Jisr ash-Shughūr, to be used to defend the region, until they were captured by Saladin in 1188.

 Little remains of the ancient city other than portions of the much-repaired Roman bridge, which is now incorporated into a 15th-century Mamluk construction that still serves as one of the city's two bridges over the river.
 The bridge's V-shaped design was intended to enable it to withstand the force of the river's current.
 Although Jisr ash-Shughūr is mostly of modern construction, a number of old Ottoman-era buildings still survive, including a caravanserai built in the centre of the old town between 1660–75 and later restored in 1826–27.
 The town is referred to in 18th-century European sources as Choug, Shogle or Shoggle (the latter in the Encyclopédie).